Grade Level: 5 (5-7)

 Can you separate out the parts of a mixture or solution?
 Yes, you can!
 Often, you can separate a mixture by using a filter or screen.
 You can also try and change the phase of matter that the mixture or solution is in.
 Who can name the three phases of matter that we are referring to?
 (Answer: solid, liquid and gas.)
 An example of separating a solution using the phases of matter is evaporating the water from a saltwater solution.
 This is where we heat the liquid water into a gas, leaving only the salt behind.

 Engineers are always designing and experimenting with new ways of separating mixtures and solutions based on their properties.
 They are also always working on making solutions and mixtures.
 Would you want to drink milk if it was chunky?
-(Most likely the students will answer no.) Milk is usually a solution but after a while begins to separate into a heterogeneous mixture.
+(Expect students to say no.) Milk is usually a solution but after a while begins to separate into a heterogeneous mixture.
 The properties of mixtures and solutions are very important to chemical engineers.
 These engineers need to know what chemicals are safe to mix with foods when designing fertilizers and preservative to keep food healthy for us to eat and drink.
 As we discussed earlier, engineers also use knowledge of mixtures and solutions when designing water treatment processes, ways to help the environment, and new medicines to help people.

-Brainstorming: As a class, have the students engage in open discussion.
+Brainstorming: As a class, have students engage in open discussion.
 Remind students that in brainstorming, no idea or suggestion is "silly."
 All ideas should be respectfully heard.
 Take an uncritical position, encourage wild ideas and discourage criticism of ideas.
 Have them raise their hands to respond.
 Write their ideas on the board.
-Ask the students:
+Ask:

 Brainstorming Categories: Revisit the brainstormed list of mixtures and solutions from the Pre-Lesson Assessment.
 Have the students categorize the list into those which are mixtures and those which are solutions?